bandaexpress/sql-challenge/README.md

 ![EmployeeSQL_ERD_Graphic](https://github.com/bandaexpress/sql-challenge/assets/17518802/82262a34-2963-484b-a9fa-b52ec78034e1)

 ## Data Engineering
 A table schema is created for each of the six csv files.
-THe schema can be found in the EmployeeSQL folder > in the file titled [EmployeeSQL.sql](https://github.com/bandaexpress/sql-challenge/blob/main/EmployeeSQL/EmployeeSQL.sql) Specifying:
+The schema can be found in the EmployeeSQL folder > in the file titled [EmployeeSQL.sql](https://github.com/bandaexpress/sql-challenge/blob/main/EmployeeSQL/EmployeeSQL.sql) Specifying:
 - Data types, primary keys, foreign keys, and other constraints.

 ## Data Analysis